elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture08_internal_interrupts.md

 ![](../images/sound_and_graphics.png)

 Let's start with playing a note.
 A sound signal sent to a speaker is usually an analog signal with varying voltage, and all we know (yet) is how to output 0 or 3.3V from our GPIO ports.
-For us to perceive a signal as a note, however, all we need is a signal with a frequency in the 20Hz-20kHz range.
-So in fact, just flipping a GPIO pin between 0 and 1 (0 and 3.3V) every ~2 ms and connecting that signal to a speaker will produce a 261Hz signal that sounds like a middle C.
+For us humans to perceive a signal as a note, however, all we need is a signal with a frequency in the 20Hz-20kHz range.
+So in fact, just flipping a GPIO pin between 0 and 1 (0 and 3.3V) every ~2 ms and connecting that signal to a speaker will produce a 261Hz signal that sounds like a middle C on a piano (well, it has the same pitch, anyways).

 We have already practiced sending signals to GPIO pins *and* precise timing (with SysTick), so we can immediately write the code for this.
 ```C